bhk/scam/reference.md

     "$1$2"

-Given these facts -- functions are first class values, and function values are in GNU Make syntax -- the logical (if somewhat surprising) implication is the following behavior:
+Given these facts -- functions are first class values, and function values are in GNU Make syntax -- one logical implication is the following behavior:

     > ("$1$2" "a" "b")
     "ab"